spike-project/spike/README.md

 Covered code is provided under this license on an "as is" basis, without warranty of any kind, either expressed or implied, including, without limitation, warranties that the covered code is free of defects.
 The entire risk as to the quality and performance of the covered code is with you.
 Should any covered code prove defective in any respect, you (not the initial developer or any other contributor) assume the cost of any necessary servicing, repair or correction.

 Downloading code and datasets from this page signifies acceptance of the hereunder License Agreement.
-The code distributed here is covered under the CeCILL licence. : http://www.cecill.info/index.en.html
+The code distributed here is covered under the CeCILL license : http://www.cecill.info/index.en.html